scailo/ts-sdk/docs/classes/GiXManifest.md

 • **minGenesisVersion**: `string` = `""`

-Stores the minimum version of Genesis that the application supports
+Stores the minimum version of Scailo that the application supports

 **`Generated`**